Notifications

 There are some differences between exam requirements for French 30, French Language Arts 30–1, and Français 30–1.

-• French 30 is a second-language course for non-Francophone students.
+• French 30 is a second-language course for non-francophone students.
 There is no diploma exam for French 30.

 Digital tests and exams

-Alberta Education is transitioning to a new digital platform for provincial student assessments, meaning that eventually students will write diploma exams and provincial achievement tests in a digital environment rather than pencil and paper.
+Alberta Education and Childcare is transitioning to a new digital platform for provincial student assessments, meaning that eventually students will write diploma exams and provincial achievement tests in a digital environment rather than pencil and paper.

 The transition to digital assessments will be done in an incremental and measured way to allow school authorities, administrators, teachers, and students time to learn and interact with the new platform.